 – “This is a stepping stone for higher up, and I cost less than my predecessor.”

 – “With all the layoffs around here I’m doing the work of five.”

 – “You haven’t heard anything about my position, have you?”

 New School & Risk Syndication

-In today’s uncertain business environment, the new school customer doesn’t want to get fired.
+In today’s uncertain business environment, new school customers obviously don’t want to get let go.

 Yet they still must select new suppliers and make decisions.
-But they don’t want to get the blame if it’s a bad one.
+They just don’t want to get the blame if it’s a bad one.